aryan1403/tic_tac_toe/README.md

   [![Java](https://img.shields.io/badge/Java-ED8B00?style=for-the-badge&logo=java&logoColor=white)]()

 ## OS
-   This Program doesn't Depend on any os you can run it in on Windows, Mac or Linux if you have Java Installed.
+   This Program doesn't Depend on any specific OS you can run it in on Windows, Mac or Linux if you have Java Installed.

    Some of the list of OS which I have tested this program are :-